 - Integration with internal software (like a CRM or client portal)

-9. Figure out your general design preferences
+9. General design preferences

 This should be one of the best parts of the process.
 Take a look at other sites in your industry.
 (Competitors are a great place to start).
 What do you like about their web design and development?
 What don’t you like?

 Make notes about what you observe and what you think fits your company.
-You may not technically need that on the first phone call, but being prepared for the future project is never a bad thing.
+You may not need that on the first phone call, but being prepared for the future is never a bad thing.

-10. Find out some general information about your current site
+10. Information on your current site

 You may not know one line of code from another, but it’s very helpful to have a general idea of things like what platform your current site is built on or how old your site is.
 Why?
 It lets us know what you’re familiar with and what things might have improved or changed since your last website was built.